Sebastian Ting at Kuching Intercultural mooncake festival

 In Sarawak there is a prevalent meeting of minds.
 We can see here in Carpenter Street a predominantly Chinese area transformed into a colourful bazaar with all the different races participating with glee and smiles.
 I congratulate Mr Sim Kiang Chiok, Cr.
 Amy Tnay and their team for a job well done and I hope that this may continue for the years to come, “he concluded.

-SUPP Public Complaints Bureau (SPCB) Chief Wilfred Yap was recently approached by a woman (“womanRead More
+SUPP Public Complaints Bureau Chief Wilfred Yap expressed his fear of the current dilapidated conditionRead More